gamingwithevets/sneky/README.md

 Click [here](https://github.com/gamingwithevets/sneky/wiki/Getting-Started) to know how to get started with running Sneky!

 # Gameplay
+You play as Sneky!
+He's hungry and wants apples.
+You as Sneky, have to help him.
 Currently, the game has 6 modes.
 ## Classic
 It's just...
 Snake.
-You will die if you bump into yourself or hit the border.
+Sneky will die if he bumps into himself or hit the border.
 ## Apple Bag
 Multiple apples are spawning!
-Will the snake eat them or be hungry?
+Will Sneky eat them or be hungry?
 ## Portal Border
 The border turns into a portal to go to the other side of the playfield!
 ## Ultimate Mode
-The snake switches color and power every time you collect **a certain amount of apples**.
-Let's use the snake's powers to win!
+Sneky switches color and power every time you collect **a certain amount of apples**.
+Let's use Sneky's powers to win!
 ## Angry Apple
-**You** are the apple!
-You're tired of the snake eating all of your mates, so you try to escape the snake by running out of the playfield!
+**You** are an angry apple!
+You're tired of Sneky eating all of your apple friends, so you try to escape him by running out of the playfield!
-If you escape the snake, you get 1 point and be spawned somewhere else, but the snake will recieve power.
-If the snake eats you, you die.
-If it dies, you win!
+If you escape Sneky, you get 1 point and be spawned somewhere else, but Sneky will recieve power.
+If he eats you, you die and lose.
+If he dies, you win!
 ## De Snake Mode
 The *Debug* Mode of Sneky.
 Like cheating?
 This is for you!
-You can walk through yourself, turn around, and walk through the portal borders!
+Sneky can now walk through himself, turn around, and walk through the portal borders!
 ## How to win
 To win in a mode (except for Angry Apple), you must somehow fill the entire screen with yourself so that **no apples remain on-screen**!

 # Game Features
+## Mode Unlocking
+To unlock the next mode, you have to reach 20 points in the previous mode.
+To unlock De Snake Mode, you must play the Ultimate Snake mode until Sneky changes color to Ultra Instinct White (see below).
+After unlocking De Snake Mode, you gain access to 2 debugging features: Turbo Mode and the AI Snake.
+## Debugging Features
+To unlock these features, you must unlock De Snake Mode first.
-## Turbo Mode
+### Turbo Mode
-The snake's speed is 0% at first, which is VERY slow.
-Normally, eating an apple makes the snake speed up by *a little bit*.
+Sneky's speed is 0% at first, which is VERY slow.
+Normally, eating an apple makes him speed up by *a little bit*.
 But that's slow, right?
-Hold down the Turbo key (default: LCTRL) to speed the snake up to max speed until you lift the key!
+Hold down the Turbo key (default: LCTRL) to speed Sneky up to max speed until you lift the key!
-In Angry Apple mode, this slows down the snake to a little over 0%, making escaping the snake easier.
+In Angry Apple mode, this slows down the apple and Sneky to about 33%, making escaping Sneky easier.
-## AI Snake
+### AI Snake
-Serial Number **Q**5**U**4**E**X7YY2**E**9**N**, a.k.a.
-Queen from *Deltarune*, comes to help you!
-Press the AI Snake key (default: X) to receive help from her and let her play instead.
-Press the AI Snake key again to regain control of the snake.
+Press the AI Snake key (default: X) to turn on AI Snake mode.
+In this mode, Sneky will control himself.
+He's not that good, but he gets the job done.
+A red square will also appear above the apple Sneky is targeting.
+Press the AI Snake key again to regain control of Sneky.
-Keep in mind: The Queen will not help you in Angry Apple mode, since she's controlling the snake!
+Keep in mind: As you play as an apple in Angry Apple mode, you can't gain control of Sneky!
 ## The Snake's Colors
-The snake has different colors, and that represents different powers.
+Sneky has different colors, and that represents different powers.
 - **Green**: The plain 'ol snake that dies when bumping into borders or itself.
 - **Super Yellow**: Makes more apples spawn.
-- **God Red**: Allows you to turn around and go past yourself.
+- **God Red**: Allows Sneky to turn around and go past himself.
 - **Light Blue**: Makes the borders act as portals to the other side of the playfield.
 - **Ultra Instinct White**: You become so fast that the border completely breaks, allowing you to go outside of the playfield.
 Be careful, because you can lose track of the snake.
 Ultimate Mode only.
 ## Miscellaneous